BlogProduct Research

 14 Create a feedback hub

-A feedback hub is a central place (feedback box) where you can collect customer feedback about your product.
-It streamlines the workflow a lot – you can connect multiple feedback sources and manage them more efficiently.
-Survicate also allows you to add tags, keywords, and automation rules to make things even more accessible.
+A feedback hub is a central place where you can collect customer feedback about your product.
+It streamlines the workflow a lot–you can connect multiple feedback sources and manage them more efficiently.
+Survicate's Insights Hub automatically categorizes the feedback with AI, and the additional Research Assistant answers all questions related to the feedback you've gathered in a chat conversation.

 15 Collaborate with the customer success team